oneeve8/kobble-data/content/videonarrativehowto.md

 Kobble is so unique, that you may not have ever seen anything like it before.
 With Kobble, you can collect scattered information from various sources and bring it all together into one place.

-First we will show you how to onboard with Kobble
+In this video we will show you how to onboard with Kobble, and give you a brief overview of what you can do with Kobble

 Different video